DHQP/QuAISAR_singularity/README.md

     To run the pipeline use the following command with these parameters:
         A. ./quaisar_singularity.sh
-            1. -i
-            2. full path to the folder of paired-end reads
+            1. -i full path to the folder of paired-end reads
-            4. -o
-            5. name to describe the set of reads (e.g. project_name, run_id)
+            2. -p run/set/project name for the set of reads being analyzed
+            3. (optional) -o output_path_where_to_put_the_run/set/project_folder (if different than what was set during installation with the -w flag)
-	Example: ./quaisar_singularity.sh -i /path/to/reads/folder -o project_name
+    Example: ./quaisar_singularity.sh -i /path/to/reads/folder -p run/set/project_name

 ## Output
-### Each run of the pipeline will produce the following files in the main (set/project name) folder
+### Each run of the pipeline will produce the following files in the main (run/set/project name) folder
         1. A folder for each isolate's output files
         2. .log - standard out and err of all tools are directed to this file as well as being shown on the terminal
         3. _command.log - shows all singularity commands that were called during the run (and what the parameters were)